Disadvantages of Psychometric Testing: What are the Limitations?

 Most products in the field require training, potentially from the British Psychological Society (BPS).
 While 30% of companies using psychometrics do so without encouraging any training, it can be a prerequisite for some test providers.
 Poor use of psychometrics won’t just fail to benefit you – it may actually damage the effectiveness of your hiring strategy (and cost you plenty in unsuitable hires).

-So investing in psychometric tests can pose a dilemma: either risk undercutting your process on the one hand, or spend considerable time and money on training.
+So this particular disadvantage of psychometric testing in recruitment can pose a dilemma: either risk undercutting your process on the one hand, or spend considerable time and money on training.
 Though courses can last for just a few days (along with some additional coursework), even this timespan can be hard to spare.
 You’ll also need to pay for the training, of course.

 Cost